snowyu/node-abstract-nosql/README.md

 [![NPM](https://nodei.co/npm-dl/abstract-nosql.png?months=6&height=3)](https://nodei.co/npm/abstract-nosql/)

 Abstract-nosql package is modified from abstract-leveldown to enhance the synchronous methods supports for development a node nosql database quickly and using easily.
-And streamable ability is added to abstract-nosql.
+And it make abstract-nosql modularization become possible.

+[abstract-nosql](https://github.com/snowyu/node-abstract-nosql) database can be extended its capabilities by adding different feature addin. and you(database developer) almost have nothing to do, can have these features.
+The database user can be free to decide whether to add this feature.

+* [nosql-stream](https://github.com/snowyu/nosql-stream): streamable ability. you need implement the [AbstractIterator](https://github.com/snowyu/node-abstract-iterator).
+* [nosql-encoding](https://github.com/snowyu/node-nosql-encoding): key/value encoding ability.

 abstract-nosql Interface is neutral.
 There is no bias neither synchronous bias nor asynchronous bias.
 So that more people choose according to their own manner.
 For myself, I am not very concerned about the performance of javascript, I am more concerned about the efficiency of its development, as well as through functional programming (functions, closures such a simple concept) extend out of the rich and wonderful world.
 I still can not help but to think about performance issues.
 Asynchronous itself produces a small gap, because javascript reason this gap is magnified.